projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 Generate Launch Scripts
 =======================

-A **launch script** invokes the Service VM’s Device Model to create a post-launched User VM.
+A **launch script** invokes the Service VM's Device Model to create a post-launched User VM.
 The launch script defines settings needed to launch the User VM and emulate the devices configured for sharing with that User VM.
-We call these settings “dynamic” because they are used at runtime.
+We call these settings "dynamic" because they are used at runtime.

 Before using the ACRN Configurator to generate a launch script, be sure you have your board configuration file and scenario configuration file.
 The tool